-Outside directors receive only basic remuneration while no bonus or trust-type stock-based compensation
+Outside directors receive only basic remuneration while no bonus or trust-type stock-based compensation is provided.

-The basic remuneration is determined as a fixed amount according to the position of each of the targets and other goals.
+The basic remuneration is determined as a fixed amount according to the position of each of the directors.

+For the amount of the bonus, we introduced a new mechanism with an aim to increase the motivation of directors to achieve their single-year performance targets and other goals.
 In this mechanism, the bonus amount changes from the basic amount for each position based on the performance in the previous fiscal year and qualitative assessment of the individual executives (degree of achievement of the goal for each person, training of successors, improvement of corporate value, commitment to SDGs, vitalization of the Board of Directors, and compliance).